-We choose an easy and fun hike but in the Wawona area you can find Swinging Bridge Loop which is a moderate hike, Alder Creek trail, Chilnualna Falls trails, Mariposa Trail to Wawona point hike and Guardian Loop Trail that are strenuous hikes.
+After that, we choose an easy and fun hike in the Wawona area.
+The Swinging Bridge Loop is a moderate hike, Alder Creek trail, Chilnualna Falls trails, Mariposa Trail to Wawona point hike and Guardian Loop Trail that are strenuous hikes.
 A great and sweet hike is you visit Yosemite with kids.

 2. Stop at Glacier Point and take a look at the View

 Coming from the south entrance our second stop was Glacier Point.